Skandalon: The Ancient Stumbling Block

 Compounded Darkness

-The second thing I wish to see in our passage is that when a professor of the Christian faith has a hateful attitude towards his brother, for reasons above greed and stinginess, he is filled with more darkness.
-It’s like having on two pairs of dark sunglasses at the same time.
+The second point I wish to see in our passage is that when a professor of the Christian faith has a hateful attitude toward his brother, for reasons beyond greed and stinginess, he is filled with more darkness.
+It’s like wearing two pairs of dark sunglasses simultaneously.
 The compounding hatred completely blinds them.
-This not only endangers others, but it endangers the blind person.
+This not only endangers others but also endangers the blind person.

 What is worse is that the person does not know they are blind and actually believes they have clear vision.
-They think they are seeing more clearly and with more discernment and wisdom than others, but what they see is a false reality.
-Hate and greed distort a person’s perceptions so profoundly that John characterizes them as “blind.”
+They think they see more clearly and with greater discernment than others, but what they see is a false reality.
+Hate and greed distort a person’s perceptions so profoundly that John characterizes those who harbor them as “blind.”

 Double Blind